 Patients choose to enter into dentures for a number of reasons - failing teeth, loose teeth, or many dental cavities.
 Patients who are going into dentures for the first time need Immediate Dentures.
-This is the term for when teeth are to be extracted and their first set of dentures placed immediately after.
+This is the term for when teeth are to be extracted and their first set of dentures placed immediately after the teeth are removed.
 This is a big decision and not one to be taken lightly.
+Dr. Damon and Dr. Kari Blankenship at the Texas Dental Center in Richardson, Tx;

 Who would or should consider Immediate dentures?
-Patients who have lost several teeth before, patients with generalized painful teeth, generalized missing teeth, and generalized loose teeth.
+Patients who have lost several teeth before, patients with generalized painful teeth, lots of dental decay, generalized missing teeth, and generalized loose teeth.
 If you have 1 or 2 teeth with a bad condition, we typically will not recommend immediate dentures, but some other option that replaces or addresses the localized problem.
+Immediate Dentures will span the entire arch, sometimes we may just do the upper immediate denture, or sometimes both (upper and lower) arches are needed.

-How many denture wearers are there? – There are estimations that range from 45-60 Million people in the US wear a denture.
+How many denture patients are there? – There are estimations that range from 45-60 Million people in the US that wear a denture.

 The top 3 things to look for in a dental office are the following: